Mitri-lab/oxidative-stress-fitting/README.md

 # oxidative-stress-fitting
 Fitting code for Di Martino et al 2023 - fitting bacterial growth in different oxidative stress concentrations (https://www.biorxiv.org/content/10.1101/2023.05.24.542164v1.abstract).

-This repository contains the R Markdown script that follows the steps used to fit the growth of At and Ct in different linoleic acid concentrations.
+This repository contains the R Markdown script that follows the steps used to fit the growth of At and Ct in different linoleic acid concentrations: Fitting_DiMartinoetal2023.Rmd as well as the HTLM version of the notebook.
 In the first model, the toxicity is implicit.
 Data corresponding to the first model is loaded through the "CFU_data_model1.RData file".
 In the second model, we include information on Reactive Oxygen Species dynamics.
 Data corresponding to the second model is loaded through the "CFUROS_data_model2.RData" file.